Cadenze/Cadenze.github.io/about.md

 I am a violinist and a composer, and I sometimes like to compose and record my music in my spare time.
-I also like to dabble in other instruments, including but not limited to: harmonica, guitar, and viola.
+I also like to dabble in other instruments, including but not limited to harmonica and viola.